Learn About The Law

 (6) Provide necessary supplies, including those necessary for a write-in vote, to ensure voter privacy;

-(9) (a) Provide for the conducting and review of an election audit, including a risk-limiting audit, and risk-limiting audit pilot program, all of which shall establish the protocol by which ballots are checked, compared, and verified with the results produced by vote tallying equipment to ensure accuracy.
+(8) Provide for the conducting and review of an election audit which shall establish the protocol by which ballots are checked, compared, and verified with the results produced by vote tallying equipment to ensure accuracy through a hand-to-eye audit defined and conducted as follows:

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.